Books & Products

 Volume 1 covers in detail the ecological and cultural context for forest gardening.
 It offers clear and concise directions for designing and maintaining such gardens.

 Volume 2 builds on the ecology of the first volume to offer practical techniques for constructing functional gardens of any scale–from a small back yard to many acres of land.
 It also contains important information on the food, medicine, and functional value of hundreds of plants and how they can fit into a forest garden.
 Each volume stands on its own, and are highly complementary as a set.
 Very useful to those gardening outside temperate climates as well.
+SOLD OUT

 Gaia’s Garden: A Guide to Homescale Permaculture